Begin Again with Affirmations

 “You CAN Begin Again,” was the sermon we heard each January from the pastor of our church.
 I never tired of hearing the message.
 A New Year can be a wonderful source of motivation: Everything is renewed again and again.
 Any mistakes and shortcomings you have can be overcome.
 You are in a constant state of evolution—always moving forward, going higher and higher in achievement.

 Affirmations don’t work when they are focused on what’s wrong.
 It’s like trying to turn around an ocean liner.
 You might have 30,000 negative thoughts in your mind, repeating over and over again.
-When you try to add four or five positive affirmations that are the opposite of your negative beliefs, your mind says, “NO, that’s not true.”
+When you try to add 4 or 5 position affirmations that are the opposite of your negative beliefs, your mind says, “NO, that’s not true.”

 On your side,

 The Career Passion® Coach

 PS: In case you haven’t noticed, my BIG Salary Boost class starts this month.
 Learn more about it in a free one-hour Preview Class.
 Choose your date: January 9th or 17th at 5:00 PM.

 PPS: If you would like more information on how to write affirmations, send me an email: email@example.com.